sd17fall/softdes.web/_activities/setup.md

 In order to install Ubuntu on your computer, you will need to create a partition on your disk drive.
 Luckily, Ubuntu's installer can do most of this for you, however, this will only work if you have unpartitioned space on your drive.
 The easiest way to create unpartitioned space on your drive is to shrink the size of your Windows partition.
 In this way, unused drive space that is currently allocated to Windows will now be allocated to Ubuntu.

 To shrink your Windows volume, you need to open up the Windows "Disk Management" utility.
 The easiest way to do this is to click the Windows button in the lower lefthand corner of the screen and enter "diskmgmt.msc" into the box and press enter.
 Once you are in the Disk Management utility, check to see if you have any unallocated (or unpartitioned space).
 If you do (about 50 GB is a good number), there is no need to do anything.
 If you don't (which is the likely case), click on the largest partition and then click the "Shrink Volume" button.
 This button will prompt you to enter how much you'd like to shrink your volume by.
-We recommend choosing a number at least 50GB (you will enter 50,000 into the utility since it uses MB as its default units).
+We recommend choosing at least 50GB (you will enter 50,000 into the utility since it uses MB as its default units).
 Once you have shrunk your volume, you will now have space to use for installation of Ubuntu.

 Before beginning the Ubuntu install, you should restart your computer to make sure that Windows has a chance to scan the new partition and update its boot loader.